Strategy

 - ✓The network: 47 FQHCs, 46,000 Medicare beneficiaries, 240,000 total value-based-care lives, and more than $152M in shared savings since 2018.
 100% of savings stay with or are reinvested in member health centers.

-- ✓What it proves: the FQHC-governed ACO model works.
-What it doesn't prove: that C3 is the right fit for you.
+- ✓What it proves: the FQHC-governed ACO model can work.
+What it doesn't prove: that C3 matches every center's strategy.
 Governance shapes incentives — so look closely before your board reviews.

 Net shared savings — Medicare Shared Savings Program, Track A, Performance Year 2024 — on $26M gross savings (an 8.1% gross savings rate), C3's strongest single year